-Educ8 learner, Rhyanne Rowlands reaches the final of the Apprenticeship Awards Cymru 2021
+Educ8 learner, Rhyanne Rowlands reaches the Apprenticeship Awards Cymru 2021 finals

 Two Higher Apprenticeships have helped Rhyanne Rowlands develop in her role with Women’s Aid RCT from volunteer to a full-time officer leading award-winning projects to support victims of domestic abuse.